 The Department of State Health Services requires all hemp retailers in the state to register with them.
 For a retailer’s products and materials to be considered “safe” by law, they must also meet heavy metal quotas and those about pesticides or harmful microorganisms – among other requirements!
 Furthermore, Delta 9 THC content cannot exceed 0.3%.

-This is good news for consumers knowing retail stores must do additional testing of the products they carry to offer better safety.
+This is good news for consumers knowing that retail stores must do more product testing to offer better safety.

 DSHS regulations state that Delta 8 and 10 is not controlled substance in Texas and has no legal definition.
 This essentially makes it legal for purchase and use without a prescription or license.